mdubs-tech/gigamax/README.md

-# gigamax
+# Giga Max
-Plataforma com o catálogo de produtos da empresa Giga Max Condutores Elétricos Ltda
+Plataform with the products catalog from Giga Max Condutores Elétricos Ltda company.